What is Data Manipulation? Replacing Facts With Fiction

 Data manipulation is not a localized issue; it permeates across borders and affects countries worldwide.
 Governments in some nations have faced accusations of manipulating data related to economic indicators or public health statistics.
 Such manipulation can distort the international perception of these countries’ situations, impacting foreign aid, international relations, and global economic trends.

-**Example 1:** Government agencies have been accused of manipulating economic data to present a rosier picture of their nation’s financial health in certain countries.
-These governments create a false sense of prosperity and attract foreign investments by artificially inflating economic indicators, such as GDP growth rates or employment figures.
+Example 1: Government agencies have been accused of manipulating economic data to present a rosier picture of their nation’s financial health in certain countries.
+These governments artificially inflate economic indicators, such as GDP growth rates or employment figures, to create a false sense of prosperity and attract foreign investments.

-**Example 2:** Public health statistics can also be subject to manipulation.
+Example 2: Public health statistics can also be manipulated.
 Governments may downplay the severity of public health crises or underreport the number of cases and fatalities.
 This manipulation can have far-reaching consequences, affecting the global understanding of the situation and hampering international efforts to address the crisis effectively.

 Conclusion